-In 1888 he became the first Headmaster of the newly built Ashton Grammar School (left), Dunstable, where he remained until retirement in 1921.
+In 1888 he became the first Headmaster of the newly built Ashton Grammar School (above right), Dunstable, where he remained until retirement in 1921.
 He was made Secretary of the newly formed Bedfordshire County Cricket Club in 1891.

 L.C.R. is standing on the extreme right in the above photograph.
 The gentleman seated centre is the Prince of Teck.
 L.C.R. retired in 1921 after 33 years as headmaster.
 The Luton News takes up the story below.

 FROM THE LUTON NEWS OF 21ST JULY 1921;